sergiozap13/sergiozap13/README.md

-### Sergio Zapata - Software Developer | Computer Engineering Student
+### Sergio Zapata - Software Developer | Computer Engineer

-I am Sergio Zapata, I'm 22 years old, and I'm in my fourth year of Computer Engineering at the University of Granada.
+I am Sergio Zapata, I'm 22 years old, and I'm a computer engineer.
 At the same time, I am working as a software developer at Ibermática, S.A.

 I am always eager to learn new technologies and looking for new projects to develop.